Skip to main content

 A binary cycle geothermal power plant uses water at lower temperatures than flash steam plants, usually between 107°C and 182°C. Instead of using the water and steam directly, binary cycle plants use the heat from underground reservoirs to heat a second fluid with a low boiling point, known as a working fluid.
 When the working fluid vaporizes, it is used to spin a turbine and generate electricity.

-Like dry steam and flash steam power plants, the water is returned to the earth via an injection well once it is used to heat the working fluid.
+Like dry steam and flash steam power plants, the water is returned to the earth via an injection well once used to heat the working fluid.

 Enhanced Geothermal Systems